DasULTRAS/splitwise-interest/README.md

 1. **For Docker on OSX or Windows without WSL**: ensure your home directory `~` is accessible by Docker.
 1. **For Docker on Windows without WSL:** if you want to use SSH keys, bind mount your host `~/.ssh` to `/tmp/.ssh` instead of `~/.ssh` by changing the `volumes` section in the [docker-compose.yml](docker-compose.yml).

+##### Open Repository

 1. Open the command palette in Visual Studio Code (CTRL+SHIFT+P).
-1. Select `Remote-Containers: Open Folder in Container...` and choose the project directory.
+2. Select `Remote-Containers: Clone Repository in namend Containervolume…` and choose the project directory.

 ### LOCAL DEV ENVIRONMENT